svenstaro/upload-release-action/README.md

   - Note that this will cause reuploads of the same file to fail - for that, use `overwrite` instead.
 - `promote`: If a prerelease already exists, promote it to a release (Default: `false`).
 - `draft`: Sets the release as a draft instead of publishing it, allowing you to make any edits needed before releasing (Default: `false`).
+  - `release_id`: Used for searching for existing release, instead of tag.
+Must be used if uploading files to an existing draft release.
 - `prerelease`: Mark the release as a pre-release (Default: `false`).
 - `make_latest`: Mark the release as the latest release for the repository (Default: `true`).
 - `release_name`: Explicitly set a release name.
 (Defaults: implicitly same as `tag` via GitHub API).